nowzoo/ngx-list/README.md

 - `caseSensitive?: boolean` Optional.
 Default `false`.
 Set to `true` if you want to match string values  case-sensitively.
 - `ignoredKeys?: string[]` Optional.
 By default the function will search all of the scalar keys in an object, including deeply nested ones.
 Pass an array of dot-notated keys to ignore single or multiple paths.
 Note that this is hierarchical: if you pass `['id', 'profile']`, all the keys under profile (e.g. `profile.firstName`) will be ignored as well.
 - `valueFns?: {[key: string]: NgxListColumnValueFn}` Optional.
 Use this if you want to mess with the values before searching (e.g. formatting dates to provide something more meaningful).
+Pass a map from dot-notated key to [NgxListColumnValueFn](#type-ngxlistcolumnvaluefn)

 ##### NgxListFnFactory.comparisonFilter

-Create a generic filter function to pass to `NgxList`.
+Create a generic filter function of type [NgxListFilterFn](#type-ngxlistfilterfn)

 ```ts
 const list = new NgxList({